fractal-solutions/qflow/README.md

 # qflow

 A lightweight and flexible JavaScript library for creating and managing workflows.
+Adopted Pocket Flow design.

 ## Core Concepts